sahiya123/i-lost-my-mom-to-pancreatic-cancer/README.md

 If you're suffering and want somebody to talk and/or relate to, my DMs are open!
 If you have Discord, you can add me!
 My username is `gamemann`, but I'd recommend joining my [Deaconn](https://discord.deaconn.net/) Discord server first since I get a lot of spam friend requests that are ignored most of the time.
 You can also email me or contact me through my social media profiles!

 I also want this repository to act as a tribute to my awesome Mom.
-I've also added pictures I love and adore inside of the [`pictures/`](./pictures/) directory.
-There will also be memories and stories available in the [`memories/`](./memories/) directory.
+I've added pictures I love and adore inside of the [`pictures/`](./pictures/) directory.
+There are also memories and stories available in the [`memories/`](./memories/) directory.
 Both of these directories will be updated over time as I progress through these difficult times.

 Once I learn how to cope with this painful loss properly, I also plan on making an open-source website dedicated to my Mom that'll share her pictures, stories, and more.
 I plan on hosting it on my cheap VPS inside of a Docker container like my other websites I've made.